nesst-lab/comppedagogy/00_remote_worksheets/worksheetA.md

 This "**l**i**s**ts" the contents of your current directory.

 #### 4. Now that we know what directories (folders) exist, we can move into one!
 Pick a directory.
-Directories should have a / after the name; files should have their file extension (.mat, .doc, .pdf, etc.).
+Files should have their file extension (.mat, .doc, .pdf, etc.) after them, and directories will either have / after the name (in git bash) or nothing (terminal).

 `cd DirectoryName`